-Dr. Axel Meyer holds a talk on subject of the evolution of Midas cichlid fish schools in Nicaragua waters (Photo courtesy Dr. Huete-Perez).
+Dr. Axel Meyer speaks on the evolution of Midas cichlid fish schools in Nicaraguan waters (Photo courtesy Dr. Huete-Perez).

 The goal of this initiative is to assemble an international network of scientists to train local researchers and assist them in the study of neglected Mesoamerican coastal marine biodiversity and the impact of climate change (e.g., via ocean acidification), specifically in Honduras, El Salvador, and Nicaragua.
 A cross-disciplinary approach that integrates taxonomy, molecular biology, and genomic techniques with biodiversity conservation will be used.
 This network will identify gaps in knowledge to determine the course of more in-depth research on the current status of marine biodiversity in Mesoamerica, leading to the development of collaborative programs on the sustainable use of marine resources and better understanding of anthropogenic influences on ocean biodiversity.
 The project will begin with the first International Conference on Central American Marine Biodiversity and Genomics to be held in Nicaragua.
 It will be followed by planning sessions and committee building to create an international network to develop a strategy for advancing marine biodiversity research and conservation in the region.
 The network will hold training and project development workshops during which students and scientists will be trained in sample collection, DNA sequencing, and data sharing, in addition to field training.
 The conference will present previously prepared discussion papers on priorities for research and the development of collaborative plans.
 Participants will discuss the scope and objectives, further training needs and outreach mechanisms, roles and responsibilities, expected development outcomes, data sharing, project sustainability, and funding.